• HOME

 I have been traveling and living abroad for over 8 years.
 And every year there’s something new that I’ve learned.
 But there is one theme in my travels that seems to be getting stronger and louder, to the point I can no longer ignore it: Sustainable, green, eco-friendly travel!

 When I began traveling nearly ten years ago, I wasn’t focused on my environmental footprint.
-I usually didn’t consider what stores I shopped at.
-Nor did I care about drinks served with straws.
+I usually didn’t consider what stores I shopped at, for example.

 But nowadays, with every decision I make, I’m constantly considering my impact.